PSLF: What is the issue?

-The PSLF Program was established by Congress in 2007.
-Under this program, if the individual with the loan has worked a minimum of 10 years of full-time work (defined as a minimum of 30 hours per week) for a designated 501c3 nonprofit organization or government entity (state, local, federal, or tribal), AND if student loan payments are made for 120 months (10 years), then all remaining student loan debt is forgiven.
+Congress established the Public Service Loan Forgiveness (PSLF) Program in 2007.
+Under this program, if the individual with the loan has worked a minimum of 10 years of full-time work (defined as a minimum of 30 hours per week) for a designated 501(c)(3) nonprofit organization or government entity (state, local, federal, or tribal) and makes all student loan payments for 120 months (10 years), then all remaining student loan debt is forgiven.

 Why do nonprofits care?